Reuel Rogers

 Biography

-Professor Rogers’ main interests are in American Politics.
-His research and teaching engage with questions about the intersection of race, ethnicity, immigration, place, and political behavior as well as with topics in public opinion and urban politics.
-His first book Afro-Caribbean Immigrants and the Politics of Incorporation explores how Caribbean-born blacks are changing and complicating black politics in New York City and the United States.
-The study closely analyzes how racial discrimination, bias, and stereotyping shape the group’s political integration patterns.
-The book won best book awards from APSA’s race, ethnicity, and politics section and urban politics section in 2007.
-Rogers has held fellowships with the Social Science Research Council, the Ford Foundation, and the Radcliffe Institute at Harvard University.
-He is currently at work on a new book on the politics of black suburbanization.
+Rogers' first book Afro-Caribbean Immigrants and the Politics of Incorporation: Ethnicity, Exception, or Exit (2006) explores how Caribbean-born Blacks are changing and complicating Black politics in New York City and the United States.
+It considers how racial discrimination and stereotyping shape the group’s political integration patterns.
+The book won best book awards from APSA’s Race, Ethnicity, and Politics Section as well as the Urban Politics Section in 2007.
+He is currently working on a new book on the politics of Black suburbanization.

-- Afro-Caribbean Immigrants and the Politics of Incorporation: Ethnicity, Exception, or Exit.
+• Afro-Caribbean Immigrants and the Politics of Incorporation: Ethnicity, Exception, or Exit.
 Cambridge University Press; 1 edition (June 29, 2006).

 Select Publications

-- “Using Interviews to Understand Racial Group Identity and Political Behavior,” in Interview Research in Political Science, ed.
+• “Using Interviews to Understand Racial Group Identity and Political Behavior,” in Interview Research in Political Science, ed.
 Layna Mosley (Ithaca: Cornell University Press, 2013)

-- “Political Institutions and Rainbow Coalitions: Immigrant-Minority Relations in New York and Hartford,” in The Future of Immigrant Political Incorporation: A Transatlantic Comparison, eds.
+• “Political Institutions and Rainbow Coalitions: Immigrant-Minority Relations in New York and Hartford,” in The Future of Immigrant Political Incorporation: A Transatlantic Comparison, eds.
 Jennifer Hochschild and John Mollenkopf (Ithaca: Cornell University Press, 2009)

-- “Racial Solidarity and Political Participation,” with Dennis Chong, Political Behavior 27 (2005)
+• “Racial Solidarity and Political Participation,” with Dennis Chong, Political Behavior 27 (2005)

-- “Race-Based Coalitions among Minority Groups: Afro-Caribbean Immigrants and African Americans in New York City,” Urban Affairs Review, 39 (2004)
+• “Race-Based Coalitions among Minority Groups: Afro-Caribbean Immigrants and African Americans in New York City,” Urban Affairs Review, 39 (2004)

 Courses taught

-- PS 221 Urban Politics
+• PS 221 Urban Politics

-- PS 327 African American Politics
+• PS 327 African American Politics

-- PS 395 Racial Politics in American Cities
+• PS 395 Racial Politics in American Cities

-- PS 490 Race and Political Behavior
+• PS 490 Race and Political Behavior